sharnyagoel19/Flight-price-prediction/README.md

 # Flight-price-prediction
-Project based on deep learning
+Project based on deep learning using python libraries.